Table of Contents

 - Anticholinergic and antispasmodic medications: Dicyclomine (Bentyl) and Hyoscyamine (Levsin)

-- Antidepressant medications: Tricyclic antidepressant and serotonin reuptake inhibitor (SSRI)
+- Antidepressant medications: Tricyclic antidepressant and serotonin reuptake inhibitors (SSRIs)

-Counselling helps if the patient is suffering some stress or depression, which worsen the patient’s symptoms.
+Counseling may help if the patient is suffering from stress or depression, which worsen the patient’s symptoms.

 Medication specifically for IBS